 Have you always dreamed about starting your own business, but your finances are always holding you back?
-When you have a bad credit report, it can potentially stop you from getting out and enjoying life - but it doesn't have to.
+When you have a bad Equifax credit report, it can potentially stop you from making your business dreams a reality.
 In fact, if you focus on paying off your debts and getting your bills in order, you could be one step closer to your entrepreneurial dream.

 What steps do you have to take before you're ready to step out into the world of business and make a living for yourself?
 Check out our list below to help you have a clean bill of financial health and enough money to get off your feet.

 1. Get a credit report

 You won't know what your credit report says if you don't get one!

 One of the first steps to starting a business is finding out what your credit history is.
 If you're in debt, and are struggling to pay it off, it might be harder to get the loans you require to put your idea into action.

 You won't know what your credit report says if you don't get one!
 You could also check your credit score so that you can work to improve it..